BrokenFlows/kindle-page-turner/README.md

 # Kindle Page Turner

+**Documentation still ongoing, but all required files are in the repo**

 The goal of this project is to turn the pages of a kindle using external buttons, for when the kindle is in a stand.
 Navigating the user interface of the kindle is outside the capabilities of this project.

 This will be done with a kindle, a 3D-printed case, a Raspberry Pi Pico, a pair of servo motors, and some external buttons.